Fatih5252/how-to/src/pages/message-examples/anonymous-chat.md

 # Message-Examples for the Anonymous Chat Module
 ## [Import a message Guide](https://howto.scnx-tutorials.de/type/import)

+---

+**Anonymous message**

+The Default message is good, this can stay default 👍

+---

 **Successfully sent message**

 The Default message is good, this can stay default 👍